Before you renew Salesforce, know whether to keep it, simplify it, build around it, or replace it.

 Moringa is named for a tree associated with resilience, usefulness, and growth.
 That idea shapes how we approach business systems.

-Before recommending a CRM change, we look below the surface: cost, licenses, workflows, reports, integrations, data quality, user adoption, and the business logic buried inside Salesforce.
+Before recommending a Salesforce change, we look below the surface: cost, licenses, workflows, reports, integrations, data quality, user adoption, and the business logic buried inside Salesforce.

 Then we help leadership decide what to keep, what to simplify, what to build around, and what may need to be replaced.